mroonga/mroonga/doc/source/install.rst

 Download
 ^^^^^^^^

-To install the released version, download the tarball from `GitHub's download page <http://github.com/mroonga/mroonga/downloads>`_ .
+To install the released version, download the tarball from `packages.groonga.org <http://packages.groonga.org/source/mroonga>`_ .

 To install the latest source code, clone the code from `GitHub <https://github.com/mroonga/mroonga/>`_ and invoke `./autogen.sh` (GNU Autotools are required).
 This way is aimed at skilled developpers.
 If not, we recommend using the tarball. ::